 If your family is trying to make the most of your limited space, keeping your twins in the same room may be your only choice.
-In this case, your twins will know why they are sharing a room and clearly see they don’t really have other options.
+In this case, your twins will know why they are sharing a room (if they are old enough to understand that) and most will clearly see they don’t really have other options.

-You can always consider shuffling bedrooms around so different people take turns in different rooms, perhaps making this swap every year or so.
+You can always consider shuffling bedrooms around so different people take turns in different rooms.
+Consider making this swap every year or so.
 This could give variety to your family’s quarters but might not always work if you have only a few bedrooms.

 When Moving to Big Beds